 Witnesses accused military police of snatching the man from near the sit-in and beating him inside parliament, near Cabinet headquarters.
 Then protesters threw rocks and firebombs at military police.

-Activist Hussein Hammouda said the military responded by throwing rocks, pieces of glass and aiming water cannons from inside the gates of the nearby parliament building.
+Activist Hussein Hammouda said the military responded by throwing rocks and aiming water cannons from inside the gates of the nearby parliament building.

 Egypt's state news agency said at least four wounded people were taken to a nearby hospital and that a fire had broken out in a nearby government building as a result of the clashes.